priya-singh2411/Hyperparameter-Optimization/README.md

 # Hyperparameter-Optimization:
-Using different techniques of hyperparameter optimization on different Machine learning algorithms.
+Using different techniques of hyperparameter optimization on different Machine learning algorithms